-The Group believes that delivering consumer and player satisfaction is key to its success and strives to reward the contribution made by motivated and high performing staff Reward mechanisms including performance related pay and an annual bonus scheme continue to support this For the period under review, bonuses were paid on two key performance criteria sales and profitability.
+The Group believes that delivering consumer and player satisfaction is key to its success and strives to reward the contribution made by motivated and high performing staff.
+Reward mechanisms including performance related pay and an annual bonus scheme continue to support this.
+For the year under review, bonuses were paid on two key performance criterial sales and profitability, alongside a third performance-related criterion for senior management.
 When reflecting on-target performance, these bonuses range from 5% of base salary, increasing for senior management.

 Member-nominated trustees represent the staff in relation to the Camelot Group pension fund.
-Two member-nominated trustees served during the period under review, representing the interest of past and present members on pension fund matters.
+Two member-nominated trustees served during the year, representing the interest of past and present members on pension fund matters.
+During May 2011 Camelot entered into a consultation process with its employees to review proposals to change the pension scheme arrangements.
+The scheme commenced winding up in July 2011.
+In August employees began to pay contributions into a Group Personal Pension Plan.